untitled-alvin/x-packages/universal_datastores/PRPs/universal_datastore_prp.md

   - [x] The code adheres to the project standards defined in `GEMINI.md`.

-  - [x] The `universal_datastore` package successfully integrates with Isar for efficient data storage and retrieval.
+  - [x] The `universal_datastore` package successfully integrates with Drift for efficient data storage and retrieval.

   - [x] The package supports generating and populating datastores from external JSON mock data files.